open-formulieren/open-forms/docker/camunda/README.md

 # Camunda infrastructure

-Open Forms supports Camunda as registration backend, where a completed submission starts a certain Camunda process.
+Open Forms supports Camunda as DMN plugin, where decision definitions are fetched and evaluated from the Camunda REST API.

 We include a compose stack for development and CI purposes.
 This is **NOT** suitable for production usage.